Sylvan452/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists all local variables and environment variables, and functions script that creates a new local variable BEST School script that creates a new global variable BEST School prints the result of the addition of 128 with the value stored in the evn TRUKNW
+script that lists all local variables and environment variables, and functions script that creates a new local variable BEST School script that creates a new global variable BEST School prints the result of the addition of 128 with the value stored in the evn TRUKNWscript that prints the result of POWER divided by DIVIDE